drobotik/eav/README.md

 $ cd eav
 ```

-Eav package relies on a database connection.
-It uses [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#configuration) to perform connections.
+Eav package relies on a database connection.<br> It uses [Doctrine DBAL](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#configuration) to perform connections.<br />
 There isn't any pre-configured connection information.
-You may set up a connection by providing credentials in an array.
+You may set up a connection by providing credentials in an array:

 ```php
 use Drobotik\Eav\Database\Connection;